Znerf/mapreduce-eg/README.md

 NOTE: you must be in the parent mapreduce-eg directory for the python scripts to work properly.

 ## Calculating Performance
 This will give you loading time, mapreduce time and unloading time.
-For the running of this, one must add 4.txt,8.txt,12.txt and 16.txt in txt folder.
+Uses the 4.txt, 8.txt, 12.txt, and 16.txt files in the `txt/` dir

 ```
 python3 count/performance.py
 python3 cooccur/performance.py
 python3 sentiment/performance.py
+...
 ```
-Add some txt file in input folder.
 To get individual MapReduce element performance, use
 ```
 hadoop jar wordoccur.jar WordCoOccurrence /input /output2
 ```